jamisoncrawford/got_sentiment/README.md

 Data were retrieved from Kaggle's [Game of Thrones Subtitles](https://www.kaggle.com/gunnvant/game-of-thrones-srt) dataset and are available in JSON format.
 Documentation describes the dataset as "every line from every season" (Saini, Gunnvant 2018).

-Notably, the raw data are not provided in the correct order, but are still organized by episode and season (ibid.).
+Notably, the raw data are not provided are ordered naively but are still organized by episode and season (ibid.).

 ## Works Cited